-- i. no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.
+- no contraventions of the auditor independence requirements as set out in the Corporations i.
+Act 2001 in relation to the audit; and - no contraventions of any applicable code of professional conduct in relation to the audit. ii.

-Kim Lawry Partner
+IN My Kim Lawry

+Partner